christine-zhang1/cs180/proj2/index.md

     </div>
 </div>

-We can see that although some features in the resharpened image look sharpened compared to the original dog image, there are many edges and details that are still blurred.
+Some features in the resharpened image look sharpened compared to the original dog image, such as the cracks in the ground and the stairs in the background.
+However, there are many edges and details that still appear blurred, such as the dog's fur.
 This is because blurring the sharpened image removes the high frequency content.
 When we try to sharpen the image after blurring, there is not as much high frequency content to add back to the image, so the standard sharpening process does not work properly.

 ### Part 2.2: Hybrid Images
 We create hybrid images by combining the low frequencies of one image with the high frequencies of another image.
 This allows the hybrid image to show the high-frequency image when the viewer is close, and it shows the low-frequency image when the viewer is farther away.

 To get the low frequency image, we apply a Gaussian blur.
-To get the high frequency image, we apply a Gaussian blur, and then do `details = original - blurred`.
-We then average the low and high frequency images to obtain the final hybrid image.
+To get the high frequency image, we apply a Gaussian blur and then calculate `details = original - blurred`, and we use `details` as the high frequencies.
+We then average the low and high frequency images pixel-wise to obtain the final hybrid image.

 <div style="display: grid; grid-template-columns: repeat(3, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">